crcn/mesh-mongodb/README.md

 Runs a new operation.

 > Note that `options.collection` *must* be present when performing operations.
-The easiest & probably best way to do this is to create a `child` crudlet db.
+The easiest & probably best way to do this is to create a `child` mesh db.

 ```javascript
 // remove all people where ages are greater than zero